swkeever/skies.dev/content/top-10-cse-courses/index.md

 - basic sorting and searching algorithms

-This course directly teaches skills that are often tested during software engineer interviews, so strictly from a getting-a-job point of view, this course is extremely valuable.
+This course directly teaches skills that are often tested during software engineer interviews, so strictly from a getting-a-job perspective, this course is extremely valuable.

 For learning about data structures and algorithms, check out